fullstack-engr/multi-tenant-blogging-platform-using-laravel/API_Documentation.md

-# 📘 CourierPlus2 API Documentation
+# 📘 CourierPlus API Documentation

 Welcome to the CourierPlus2 API.
 This API allows clients to manage user authentication and post operations in a multi-tenant blog system.